christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ###What is Computer Programming?
 Computer programming is basically just telling the computer what to do.
 When you program, you write commands for the computer to follow.
 The computer will always do EXACTLY what you say, so you'll need to be very carefull and pay really close attention to small details.

 Also, I should point out that programs are more than just sequences of commands.
-Programs use *logic*, which means that they behave differently under different circumstances.
+Programs use *logic*.
 For example, whenever you click on you computer screen, the computer program you're using has to decide what to do based on your click.
-If you click on [this link](http://www.youtube.com/watch?v=oHg5SJYRHA0)... point being, programs behave in different ways based on conditions.
-If you want to become a great programmer, you'll need to get ready to use lots and lots of logic.
+If you click on [this link](http://www.youtube.com/watch?v=oHg5SJYRHA0)... point being, programs behave in different ways based on conditions, such as what the user clicked on.
+If you want to become a great programmer, you'll need to get ready to use lots of logic.

 ###What is ActionScript?